serval-uni-lu/clarification-competition/README.md

 ## The Clarification Challenge
 Large language model-based coding assistants are often evaluated in scenarios where user requirements are well-specified and clear.
 In practice, real-world requirements are often underspecified: they lack critical details that seem obvious, yet are necessary for the assistant to solve the task correctly.

 We would hope that assistants would clarify unclear requirements by asking the user for additional specification, helping the assistant to produce code that is well-aligned with the user's intent.
-Existing LLMs, however, often show the opposite effect: instead of asking for clarification, they confidently produce one possible interpretation, misaligned with what the user intended.
+Existing LLMs, however, often show the opposite: instead of asking for clarification, they confidently produce one possible interpretation, misaligned with what the user intended.

 **The Challenge:** We challenge the community to develop LLM-based coding assistants that detect underspecified requirements and ask clarifying questions to resolve them.
 The difficulty lies not in the coding task itself (each problem asks for a simple Python function) but in recognizing which requirements are underspecified and formulating targeted questions to clarify them.